ACRRM/curriculum-docusaurus/docs/fellowship-assessment/introduction.md

 ### Philosophical underpinnings

 The Australian College of Rural and remote Medicine (College) views assessment as an ongoing and integral part of learning.
-The process is developmental in nature, assists learners in identifying and understanding their strengths and weaknesses and provides guidance for additional development.
-It also enables candidates to become competent, confident and safe medical practitioners practising independently in their provision of health care to the public.
+The assessment process has a purposeful developmental design, that assists learners in identifying and understanding their strengths and weaknesses and providing feedback for guidance of future development.
+The assessment program is designed to contribute to the development of lifelong learning practices and skills.

-The College has developed its assessment program based on two key principles:
+The College has developed, and delivers, the assessment program based on three key principles:

-* Candidates can participate in assessment within the locality where they live and work, preventing depopulating rural and remote Australia of their medical workforce (candidates and assessors) during assessment period; and
+* Candidates can participate in assessment within the locality where they live and work, avoiding depopulating rural and remote Australia of their medical workforce (candidates and assessors) during assessments;
-* The content of assessments is developed by clinically active rural and remote medical practitioners.
+* The content of assessments is developed by clinically active rural and remote medical practitioners; and
+*﻿ Assessment plays a role in enabling candidates to become competent, confident and safe medical practitioners practising independently in their provision of health care to rural and remote individuals and communities.

 ### Programmatic approach